KaiHsiangHu/iNEXT.IE/README.md

     diversity estimates with confidence intervals as a function of sample coverage.

-The `ggiNEXTIE()` function is a wrapper with the package `ggplot2` to create a rarefaction/extrapolation sampling curve in a single line of code.
+The setting `log2` represents whether to apply a log2 transformation to diversity or not. (only for `type = 1` or `3`) The `ggiNEXTIE()` function is a wrapper with the package `ggplot2` to create a rarefaction/extrapolation sampling curve in a single line of code.
 The figure object is of class `"ggplot"`, so it can be manipulated by using the `ggplot2` tools.

 ## <span style="color:blue;">RAREFACTION/EXTRAPOLATION VIA EXAMPLES</span>